Serena Williams’ 1st opponent at US Open is Danka Kovinic - WHIZ News

-NEW YORK (AP) — Serena Williams’ first opponent at what is expected to be the last tournament of her career, the U.S. Open, will be Danka Kovinic.
+NEW YORK (AP) — Serena Williams’ first opponent at what she has indicated will be her last U.S. Open — and, indeed, the last tournament of her career — is unseeded Danka Kovinic.

 Win that, and Williams could face No. 2 seed Anett Kontaveit of Estonia in the second round.